[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 This book walks you through DevOps practices in building cloud-native applications running in Kubernetes.
 It goes over modern best practices for containerized workloads and dives into each aspect of the Kubernetes ecosystem.

-5. The DevOps Handbook: How to Create World-Class Agility, Reliability & Security in Technology Organizations
+5. The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations

 The DevOps Handbook is a practical guide to what DevOps means and how to replicate the success of high-performing companies.
 Picking it off where The Phoenix Project stops, it explains how organizations can exceed productivity goals by adopting effective practices while balancing agility, reliability, and security.